aashimakapoor26/ReactProject/README.md

 React fibre - new reconcilliateion algorithm which compares two copies of virtual don and update only the changes in real dom.
 Thats why react is fast

+# CORS
+when you are trying to make api call from one origin(domainname) to another origin - <localhost to swiggy.com>
+Browser doesn't allow this and you get cors error

+corsProxy.io
+copy link and paste it before your api

+# Single page application
+React has only one page it just changes the component, it doesn't reload the whole website and fetches page from server.

+2 types of routing
+client side - React approach
+server side - traditional way